Welcome to the MAUSD/ANWSD School Nutrition Cooperative!

 ALL SCHOOL MEALS ARE FREE for

 High schools students will purchase their lunch from one of the kiosks located around the building in order to minimize traffic in the hallways.
-There will be four choices daily including a homemade hot entee, a signature salad, a signature sandwich and a vegetarian option.
+There will be three choices daily including a homemade hot entee, a signature salad, a signature sandwich and a vegetarian option.

 Take Out School Meals